Cerveseria Brasseria Gallega

 Cerveseria Brasseria Gallega information

 You could walk right by this modest establishment without giving it a second glance.
 If you did, you’d notice it was chock-full of locals immersed in animated banter and surrounded by plates of abundant Galician classics.
-The fresh pulpo a la gallega (spicy octopus chunks with potatoes) as starter confirms this place is a cut above the competition.
+The fresh pulpo a la gallega (spicy octopus chunks with potatoes) as a starter marks this place as a cut above the competition.

 Waiters have little time for loitering, but always a quick quip.
 The setting is simple, the meat dishes succulent and the fideuà (similar to paella but with vermicelli noodles as the base) full of seafood flavour.